hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool_client.html.markdown

 * `enable_propagate_additional_user_context_data` - (Optional) Activates the propagation of additional user context data.
 * `explicit_auth_flows` - (Optional) List of authentication flows (ADMIN_NO_SRP_AUTH, CUSTOM_AUTH_FLOW_ONLY, USER_PASSWORD_AUTH, ALLOW_ADMIN_USER_PASSWORD_AUTH, ALLOW_CUSTOM_AUTH, ALLOW_USER_PASSWORD_AUTH, ALLOW_USER_SRP_AUTH, ALLOW_REFRESH_TOKEN_AUTH).
 * `generate_secret` - (Optional) Should an application secret be generated.
 * `id_token_validity` - (Optional) Time limit, between 5 minutes and 1 day, after which the ID token is no longer valid and cannot be used.
+  By default, the unit is hours.
-This value will be overridden if you have entered a value in `token_validity_units`.
+  The unit can be overridden by a value in `token_validity_units.id_token`.
 * `logout_urls` - (Optional) List of allowed logout URLs for the identity providers.
 * `prevent_user_existence_errors` - (Optional) Choose which errors and responses are returned by Cognito APIs during authentication, account confirmation, and password recovery when the user does not exist in the user pool.
 When set to `ENABLED` and the user does not exist, authentication returns an error indicating either the username or password was incorrect, and account confirmation and password recovery return a response indicating a code was sent to a simulated destination.
 When set to `LEGACY`, those APIs will return a `UserNotFoundException` exception if the user does not exist in the user pool.
 * `read_attributes` - (Optional) List of user pool attributes the application client can read from.